sherrymax/acs-examples/acs-contents-with-expiration-date/readme.md

 ![Email Template](assets/email-template-image.png)

 ### ACS : Setup FOLDER RULES
-1. Folder rule to add an aspect named `Effectivity`.
+1. Create a `Folder Rule` to add an aspect named `Effectivity`.
 ![Effectivity](assets/add-effectivity-aspect-folder-rule.png)
-1. Folder rule to declare the expired content as record.
+1. Create a `Folder Rule` to declare the expired content as record.
 ![Declare As Record](assets/declare-as-record-folder-rule.png)

 ### ACS : DEBUG the changes